-Recognising concerns, signs and indicators of abuse Safeguarding is not just about protecting children from significant harmor likely significant harm. .
-For our setting it includes such things as child safety, bullying, racist abuse and harassment, visits, intimate care, and internet safety etc. 'Safeguarding children and protecting professionals in early years settings: Online Safety Considerations document identify the responsibilities for our setting with regards to online safety for the children
+'Safeguarding children and protecting professionals in early years settings: Online Safety Considerations document and identify the responsibilities for our setting with regards to online safety for the children

-'You play an essential role in helping young children learn the foundations of safe online behavior.
-Even if children don't have access to technology within your setting, they may be using it at home, with their friends or in other public spaces.
+'You play an essential role in helping young children learn the foundations of safe online behaviour.
+Even if children don't have access to technology within your setting, they will / may be using it at home, with their friends or in other public spaces.
 Children are naturally curious in understanding the world we live in; it is our responsibility to enable them to do so, including helping them to recognise the value of technology and use it safely.
-Role modeling safe use of the internet should become part of our everyday practice'.
+Role modelling safe use of the internet should become part of our everyday practice.'
 (2019)

-As it is not the technology itself that will present the greatest risk, but the behavior of individuals using such equipment will.
-The witnessing of abuse can have a damaging effect on those who are party to it, as well as the child/adult subjected to the actual abuse, and in itself will have a significant impact on the health and emotional well-being of the child.
+It is not the technology itself that will present the greatest risk, but the behaviours of individuals using such equipment will.
+The witnessing of abuse can have a damaging effect on those who observe it, as well as the child/adult subjected to the actual abuse, and in itself will have a significant impact on the health and emotional well-being of the child.